-- Gram-Schmidt orthogonalization - Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis.
+• Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis.

-- Gram-Schmidt orthogonalization - Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process.
+- Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process.

-- Gram-Schmidt orthogonalization - Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process. - The first version first produces an orthogonal basis, and then (optionally) produces an orthonormal basis.
+- Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process. - The first version first produces an orthogonal basis, and then (optionally) produces an orthonormal basis.

-- Gram-Schmidt orthogonalization - Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process. - The first version first produces an orthogonal basis, and then (optionally) produces an orthonormal basis. - The second version produces an orthonormal basis directly.
+- Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process. - The first version first produces an orthogonal basis, and then (optionally) produces an orthonormal basis. - The second version produces an orthonormal basis directly.

-- Gram-Schmidt orthogonalization - Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process. - The first version first produces an orthogonal basis, and then (optionally) produces an orthonormal basis. - The second version produces an orthonormal basis directly. - We first describe the first version, we give a numerical example, and we prove the correctness of the process.
+- Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process. - The first version first produces an orthogonal basis, and then (optionally) produces an orthonormal basis. - The second version produces an orthonormal basis directly. - We first describe the first version, we give a numerical example, and we outline the proof of correctness of the process (the full technical details are in the Lecture Notes).

-- Gram-Schmidt orthogonalization - Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process. - The first version first produces an orthogonal basis, and then (optionally) produces an orthonormal basis. - The second version produces an orthonormal basis directly. - We first describe the first version, we give a numerical example, and we prove the correctness of the process. - Then we describe the second version. - The proof of correctness is similar to the proof of the first, and we omit it. - A numerical example is given in the Lecture Notes.
+- Our goal is to describe the "Gram-Schmidt orthogonalization process," which gives a recipe for transforming an arbitrary basis of a real or complex vector space (equipped with a scalar product and the norm induced by it) into an orthogonal (and even orthonormal) basis. - There are in fact two different (but similar) versions of the Gram-Schmidt orthogonalization process. - The first version first produces an orthogonal basis, and then (optionally) produces an orthonormal basis. - The second version produces an orthonormal basis directly. - We first describe the first version, we give a numerical example, and we outline the proof of correctness of the process (the full technical details are in the Lecture Notes). - Then we describe the second version. - The proof of correctness is similar to the proof of the first, and we omit it. - A numerical example is given in the Lecture Notes.